Skip to content

 Terminal window

-wh doctor check
+wh doctor

-wh doctor check --fix
+wh doctor --fix

 See Subscriptions for concepts (kinds, filters, retry behavior) and Creating Subscriptions for detailed setup guides.